cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 ### Case studies and user reports

 Many users have already had positive experiences with Cryptomator.
-Users praises the app's ease of use, high level of security and speak positively about the fact that Cryptomator is an open source app, which ensures a high level of transparency.
+Users praise the app's ease of use, high level of security, and speak positively about the fact that Cryptomator is an open-source app, which ensures a high level of transparency.
 These testimonials show how effective Cryptomator is and that users rate the application as secure and reliable in terms of data encryption.

 ## Future prospects: Data security and AI